 Coach’s Marketing Strategy in China

 Although Coach is regarded as an affordable luxury brand that targets the middle class in North American and European markets, the price of Coach in China is less attractive.
-Indeed it is said that the price difference of Coach’s products between China and abroad stores may amount up to more than 40%, which results in pushing Chinese consumers to purchase Coach abroad.
+Indeed it is said that the price difference between Coach’s products in China and abroad stores may amount to up to more than 40%, which results in pushing Chinese consumers to purchase Coach abroad.